Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 370 of Meeus index or 1323 from Brown series.

 The length of the current synodic month is 47 minutes shorter than the mean synodic month length.
 It is 5 hours and 22 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 13:58.
-It is 12 days after previous perigee on 4 December 2029 at 10:38 in ♏ Scorpio.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 16 days, until point of next perigee on 1 January 2030 at 15:33 in ♐ Sagittarius.
+Moon is at apogee at 13:58 about 12 days since last perigee on 4 December 2029 at 10:38 in ♏ Scorpio the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 16 days until point of next perigee on 1 January 2030 at 15:33 in ♐ Sagittarius.

 This apogee Moon is 405 520 km (251 978 mi) away from Earth.
 It is 112 km further than the mean apogee distance, but it is still 1 189 km closer than the farthest apogee of 21st century.

-10 days after ascending node on 6 December 2029 at 09:51 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 4 days, until the lunar orbit crosses from North to South in descending node on 20 December 2029 at 15:21 in ♊ Gemini.
+10 days after ascending node on 6 December 2029 at 09:51 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from North to South in descending node on 20 December 2029 at 15:21 in ♊ Gemini.

-10 days since the previous standstill on 5 December 2029 at 21:50 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.574°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠23.577° at the point of next northern standstill on 20 December 2029 at 00:22 in ♊ Gemini.
+10 days since the last southern standstill on 5 December 2029 at 21:50 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.574° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠23.577° at the point of next northern standstill on 20 December 2029 at 00:22 in ♊ Gemini.

 In 4 days on 20 December 2029 at 22:46 in ♊ Gemini the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.